Perry Robins: Career and education

 Perry Robins was born in Newark, New Jersey, on June 14, 1930.
 Robins' early education was at James Caldwell High School in West Caldwell, New Jersey, where he earned his high school diploma.
 In 1952, Robins earned a Bachelor of Science Degree from the University of Maryland.
 In 1961, Robins went on to earn his Doctorate of Medicine at Heidelberg University, Germany.
-From 1961 to 1962 he completed an internship at Orange Memorial Hospital in Orange, New Jersey.
+From 1961 to 1962, he completed an internship at Orange Memorial Hospital in Orange, New Jersey.

-From 1962 to 1964 he was a resident in dermatology and syphilology at the Bronx Veterans Administration Hospital in New York.
-1990 American College of Mohs Micrographic Surgery and Cutaneous Oncology: Board Certification.
+From 1962 to 1964, he was a resident in dermatology and syphilology at the Bronx Veterans Administration Hospital in New York.
+He is a 1990 American College of Mohs Micrographic Surgery and Cutaneous Oncology: Board Certification.

-In 1978 Perry founded the Skin Cancer Foundation, a non-profit organization dedicated to advancing research, medical education, and education of the public in the prevention and early detection of cancers of the skin.
+In 1978, Perry founded the Skin Cancer Foundation, a non-profit organization dedicated to advancing research, medical education, and education of the public in the prevention and early detection of cancers of the skin.

 Perry was the founder and director of forum for the Advancement of Dermatologic Surgery, 1983–Present, Evening Skin Surgery Workshops, 1983–Present, Advanced Flaps & Grafts Workshops, 1984–Present, One-year training program in Mohs Micrographic Surgery, 1966–Present and founded the International Alliance Against Skin Cancer in1997.